grange85/ahfow-www/collections/_posts/2004/2004-11-06-new-damon-and-naomi-album-in-february.markdown

 - damon & naomi
 tags: []
 ---

-<p>Damon & Naomi's sixth album will be released on their own 20/20/20 record label on St Valentines Day next year (14 February 2005).
-A track from the album, "Beautiful Close Double" will be on the cover CD on Decembers issue of UK music mag The Wire.source: Damon & Naomi mailing list</p>
+Damon & Naomi's sixth album will be released on their own 20/20/20 record label on St Valentines Day next year (14 February 2005).
+A track from the album, "Beautiful Close Double" will be on the cover CD on Decembers issue of UK music mag The Wire.source: Damon & Naomi mailing list